neutralboyz/stayneutral/README.md

 be sure to "eject" the `portfolio-hugo-theme` from its **always green** update system.
 (TODO: explain how).

+In the `config.toml` file you can set the title of your website (and more).

 ## Installation

 TODO: what is the process for a user without a Github and Netlify